bitmovin/bitmovin-analytics-collector-ios-samples/Readme.md

 ## Available Sample Apps

 ### Basics
-+  **BasicSetup** Shows how to set up the Analytics collector for the Bitmovin player
++  **BasicBitmovinPlayerSetup** Shows how to set up the Analytics collector for the Bitmovin player
++  **BasicAVFoundationPlayerSetup** Shows how to set up the Analytics collector for the AVFoundation player
++  **BasicAmazonIVSPlayerSetup** Shows how to set up the Analytics collector for the Amazon IVS player

 ## Sample App Setup Instructions
 Please execute `pod install --repo-update` to properly initialize the workspace.